DanielRajChristeen/portfolio-edior/README.md

 <img src="sample.gif" alt="Demo" style="width:100%; display:block;" />

-  A powerful web-based HTML portfolio editor with live preview, drag-and-drop functionality, and comprehensive styling tools.
+A powerful and intuitive web-based HTML portfolio editor designed for developers, designers, and students.
+This tool enables seamless editing of portfolio templates through a real-time preview interface, interactive drag-and-drop functionality, and a rich set of styling controls — all without writing a single line of code.
+Users can visually customize layout, content, and design elements with precision, edit HTML and CSS attributes instantly, and export fully functional HTML files for deployment.
+Whether you're creating a personal portfolio, showcasing projects, or prototyping ideas, this editor streamlines the entire process with a user-friendly, browser-based interface that works across all platforms.

 ## 🚀 Live Demo